From Concept to Impact: How REGIOlink Stabilizes Regional Grids with Large-Scale Battery Storage

 Customized Operating Strategies Instead of Standard Solutions

 Grid operators benefit from much greater predictability, as they know in advance when and to what extent storage will be deployed during critical grid situations.
-In addition, key operational and control information is provided via a clear dashboard – offering transparency and traceability in storage operation.

 For grid operators themselves, the effort remains minimal: analysis and control are handled entirely by green flexibility.
 The required grid data are jointly agreed in advance.
 The foundation of the cooperation is a long-term partnership agreement that defines all key details – from operating schedules to potential curtailment periods, as well as fair economic compensation for grid-supportive restrictions.